WOOD ID POSTER:

 Quercus spp.

 Quercus spp. of the family Fagaceae.
 Even if you totally discount the woods that have oak in one or more of their common names, but are NOT of the genus Quercus, there are, depending on who you listen to, between 300 and 900 varities of oak.
 I have the species name for 300 of them.
-Many of the differences are surely small and of interests mainly to botanists, but even so there are still a huge number of varieties that are of interest to woodworkers.
+Many of the differences are surely small and of interest mainly to botanists, but even so there are still a huge number of varieties that are of interest to woodworkers.
 Many varieties are posted on the Internet without sufficient information and those I put on this page.
 Also, some "trade names" or "marketing names" do not specify white or red or English Brown, or any of the normal categories, but instead focus on grain type ("ropey").
 Those also end up on this page.
 Also, there are some well identified species for which I do not have enough samples to warrent their own page and they end up here as well.

 my samples: